micmejia/bible-dump/NKJV/Matthew/Matt 27.md

 and saying, "You who destroy the temple and build _it_ in three days, save Yourself!
 If You are the Son of God, come down from the cross."

 ###### 41
-Likewise the chief priests also, mocking with the [^k]scribes and elders, said,
+Likewise the chief priests also, mocking with the scribes and elders, said,

 ###### 42
-"He saved others; Himself He cannot save. [^l]If He is the King of Israel, let Him now come down from the cross, and we will believe [^m]Him.
+"He saved others; Himself He cannot save.
+If He is the King of Israel, let Him now come down from the cross, and we will believe Him.

 ###### 43
 He trusted in God; let Him deliver Him now if He will have Him; for He said, 'I am the Son of God.' "